-Overview: Junior in his third year as a starter, he has 72.74 stroke average for his career, third among active Tigers and 13th in Clemson history…has 33 career rounds under par, second best among active Tigers and 18 rounds in the 60s, also second…veteran of 98 career rounds in 35 events, he will play his 100th career round as a Clemson Tiger on Saturday, May 30…has shot 75 or better in 78 of his 98 career rounds…second on the team in stroke average as a junior with 71.57 figure...has nine career top 10s including four this year to tie for second on the team…has played well in Puerto Rico over his career, he was co-medalist at the tournament in 2014 and finished seventh as a junior…has played that course 16 under par over his last six rounds…has been among the top three on the team in stroke average each of his first three years…ranked 16th in the nation in fairways hit in 2013-14 and 20th in birdie conversion at .300…tied for second on the team in stroke average as a true freshman in 2012-13 with 73.72 average…led the team in top 25 finishes with six in his 11 events…had a pair of third-place finishes to tie for the best finish in a team event by a Tiger all season…first-team Academic All-ACC as a freshman…had very strong summer of 2013, he finished second at Carolinas Amateur and third at Cardinal Amateur...in 19 competitive rounds posted in the summer of 2013, shot 72 or better in 17 of them, and had just one round over 74… finished in the top 12 of the North Carolina Amateur in 2012 and 2013…comes to Clemson from Denver, NC, but he was born in nearby Seneca and grew up a Clemson fan…both of his parents went to Clemson…finished second in the state 3A South Carolina Championship in the ninth grade, then moved with his family to North Carolina.
+Overview: Senior in his fourth year as a starter,...capable of going deep, he has 10 career top 10s and 20 career rounds in the 60s, more than any other active Tiger entering the spring of 2016…has 37 rounds under-par and 11 more at par…88 of his 113 rounds have been at 75-or-under…veteran of 40 tournaments and 113 career rounds, more than any other active Tiger…reached match play at the US Amateur in 2015, his 142 score in stroke play tied for 36th...second on the team in stroke average as a junior with 71.93 figure...has nine career top 10s including four as a junior to tie for second on the team…has played well in Puerto Rico over his career, he was co-medalist at the tournament in 2014 and finished seventh as a junior…has played that course 16-under-par over his last six rounds…has been among the top three on the team in stroke average each of his first three years…qualified for the 2015 U.S. Amateur, he won his sectional thanks to a second round 62....ranked 16th in the nation in fairways hit in 2013-14 and 20th in birdie conversion at .300…tied for second on the team in stroke average as a true freshman in 2012-13 with 73.72 average…led the team in top 25 finishes with six in his 11 events…had a pair of third-place finishes to tie for the best finish in a team event by a Tiger all season…first-team Academic All-ACC as a freshman…had very strong summer of 2013, he finished second at Carolinas Amateur and third at Cardinal Amateur...in 19 competitive rounds posted in the summer of 2013, shot 72 or better in 17 of them, and had just one round over 74… finished in the top 12 of the North Carolina Amateur in 2012 and 2013…comes to Clemson from Denver, NC, but he was born in nearby Seneca and grew up a Clemson fan…both of his parents went to Clemson…finished second in the state 3A South Carolina Championship in the ninth grade, then moved with his family to North Carolina.

 Summer 2014: Had a busy summer, he played in six events…highlight was finishing in elite eight of the North Carolina Amateur Match Play…shot -5 in the qualifier to finish ninth, then won pair of matches before losing to Cyrus Stewart of Raleigh…started the summer with a top 25 (24th) at the Palmetto Amateur, his tournament included a third round 66 that was his best round of the summer…finished 32nd at North-South Amateur qualifier at Pinehurst…also finished 27th at Carolinas Amateur.